 This is a difficult question to answer… Should I quit my job before starting a business?

-In fact: In today’s article, Moiz Ezzi, shares with us – How he decided to quit his well-paying job in the UAE to start his CA firm in India.
+- In fact: In today’s article, Moiz Ezzi, shares with us – How he decided to quit his well-paying job in the UAE to start his CA firm in India.

-Moiz Ezzi is a qualified Chartered Accountant from ICAI, a Company Secretary from ICSI and a CPA from AICPA.
+- Moiz Ezzi is a qualified Chartered Accountant from ICAI, a Company Secretary from ICSI, and a CPA from AICPA.

-He has previously worked in Reliance Industries (India) and Mayur Batra & Co (UAE) before starting his CA firm MSNJ & Associates in Ahmedabad, India.
+- He has previously worked in Reliance Industries (India) and Mayur Batra & Co (UAE) before starting his CA firm MSNJ & Associates in Ahmedabad, India.

-Here is his story.
+- Here is his story.

 My Decision – Becoming a Chartered Accountant

 I grew up in a lower-middle-class family in Ahmedabad, India.
 My mother used to run a small grocery business from home while my father moved to Dubai when we lost everything in the 2002 riots.
-It wasn’t easy for us..infact it was a lot of struggle!
+It wasn’t easy for us.. in fact, it was a lot of struggle!

-I was a brilliant and a very curious student at school who loved to read any book I could get my hands on.
+I was a brilliant and very curious student at school who loved to read any book I could get my hands on.

-While in the 8th standard at the age of 14, due to financial difficulties, I started giving tuitions to students younger than me.
+While in the 8th standard at the age of 14, due to financial difficulties, I started giving tuition to students younger than me.
 And I continued the same even while I was in class 10 and still managed to secure a state-level award scoring a perfect 100/100 in Maths.

-Usually in India, after class 10, it is time for students to decide their future course of study – Science, Commerce or Arts.
+Usually in India, after class 10, it is time for students to decide their future course of study – Science, Commerce, or Arts.
 I always wanted to be an entrepreneur so I decided to opt for Commerce.

 While in class 12, I also had to decide if I just wanted to continue with my Bachelor’s in Accounting (B.Com) program or opt for some other professional qualifications along with my bachelor’s degree.
 I made a list of all the qualifications I could pursue along with my B.Com and evaluated each one of them.
 I had also fruitful discussions with my teachers and seniors – taking their advice on the possibilities of various qualifications.
 That is when I decided to pursue Chartered Accountancy from ICAI…yes, I made an informed decision and so should you!